Load management: the most effective way to treat Achilles Tendinopathy

 So, we need to determine early on, what sort of load your tendon can tolerate and this will determine what exercise you begin with to treat it and what activities to avoid with work/leisure time.

 Even the shoes you wear can have an impact on load through your Achilles tendon.
-Things like taping for achilles pain can help to change the load on the tendon, however we still need to manage all the other day to day activities.
+Things like taping for achilles pain or braces can help to change the load on the tendon, however we still need to manage all the other day to day activities.

 Now we understand what load management is, I want to answer this: